 Ethel Evangeline Martin was born December 14, 1918 in Charleston to Ethel Sinkler and Thomas John Martin.
 Her childhood could easily be called tragic.
 During the beginning of the Great Migration in the early 1920s, her father moved to Chicago in search of work, where he was severely injured in a street car accident.
 Her mother, separated from a husband who could no longer work or afford to return home, moved her children to Columbia.
 She was hired as the Superintendent of the Fairwold Industrial School for Delinquent Negro Girls, an organization founded in part by Celia Dial Saxon.

 Until 1927, Ethel Martin and her siblings split their time between Columbia and Peak, South Carolina, where their father’s mother, Sarah Rutherford Martin, ran a missionary school.
 For Martin, it was “a wonderful life” split between her two greatest influences—her mother and grandmother—that ended abruptly in January of that year.
-The deaths of her mother in January 1927 and grandmother in 1929 effectively orphaned Martin and her younger brother.
+The deaths of her mother, followed by her grandmother in 1929 effectively orphaned Martin and her younger brother.
 The two youngest Martin siblings spent their middle and high school years living with various relatives, including their great-aunt Dora Rutherford Dillard, who lived at 2019 Marion Street, just a few houses away from Modjeska Monteith Simkins.

 Booker T. Washington proved transformative for Martin in another way.
 According to the June 1936 issue of The Comet, the school’s newspaper, a bit of gossip that “a Student of B.T.W.
 Should Know” was that “Ethel Martin and Charles Bolden spent a great deal of time together at the Scholarship Party.”